 - Keeping a Change Log

 A change log should be kept at the end of each narrative.
 This is a log or change history of your narrative.
 What was changed, who changed it, when it was change and who signed off on the approval of the change.
 The writer and the person who approves the process should never be the same person.
 This isn’t the change of the process itself, though that can instigate a change.
-This is a change log of the narrative itself, if you took out a step because it’s no longer needed, or if you added a step that was missed or needs to be added because of a maintenance change from some other process.
-Create a simple table for your change long and you’ll have all the information you need:
+This is a change log of the narrative itself, if you took out a step because it’s no longer needed, or if you added a step that was missed or needs to be added because of a maintenance change from some other process; describe briefly what that change was and why.
+Keep it simple though.
+Create a simple table for your change log and you’ll have all the information you need:

 No Description Updated By Date Approval Date